paulio11/P5-Pokebox-API/README.md

 ### [Post Views](https://github.com/paulio11/P5-Pokebox-API/blob/main/posts/views.py)

 - **`PostList()` and `PostDetail()`**
-  - Inherits from the `generics.ListCreateAPIView` class.
+  - Inherits from the `generics.ListCreateAPIView` and `generics.RetrieveUpdateDestroyAPIView` class respectively.
 It specifies the serializer class as `PostSerializer` and the permission classes as `permissions.IsAuthenticatedOrReadOnly`.
   - The `queryset` attribute is set to retrieve a list of Post objects from the database.
 The queryset is annotated with the counts of distinct likes and comments for each post and ordered by the creation date in descending order.
   - Specifies three filter backends: `filters.SearchFilter`, `filters.OrderingFilter` and `DjangoFilterBackend`.
   - The `ordering_fields` attribute defines the fields that can be used for ordering the posts, which include like_count, comment_count, and created.